Pascal Petlach

 Pascal Petlach (born 18 January 1999) is an Austrian footballer who plays as a centre-back for sixth-tier Gebietsliga Süd/Südost club 1.
 SV Wr.
 Neudorf.

 Club career

 On 28 July 2021, he joined FCM Traiskirchen in the Austrian Regionalliga East.

-In July 2024, Petlach joined sixth-tier Gebietsliga Süd/Südost club 1.
+In July 2024, Petlach joined 1.
 SV Wr.
-Neudorf, after a one-year hiatus from football.
+Neudorf of the sixth-tier Gebietsliga Süd/Südost after a one-year hiatus from football.